toji/webgpu-best-practices/bind-groups.md

 });
 ```

 And finally, the bind groups themselves need to be created with the new groupings.
 This time we will also create them with an eye towards reducing duplication.
-Additionally, we should take the opportunity during the setup of the bind groups to sort our meshes in a way that will reduce the amount of bind group setting that we need to do during the render loop:
+Additionally, we'll take the opportunity to sort our meshes in a way that will reduce the amount of bind group setting that we need to do during the render loop:

 ```js
 const cameraBindGroup;